pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 --Fred Rogers

 "In this country a child is appreciated for what he will be.
 He will be a great consumer some day."
 --Fred Rogers

-"A plea not to leave the children isolated and at the mercy of their own fantasies of loss and destruction."
---Fred Rogers

 "I am tired of hearing people who have long ago set aside the concerns of childhood telling everybody what children really need.
 I'll tell you what children need.
 They need adults who will protect them from the ever-ready moulders of their world."